teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Conclusion

-Video game copyright cases turn on whether the clone copied "functional" elements (tolerated) or "creative" elements (verboten).
-When looking for similarities between the clone and the original game, we need to mentally "filter out" the unprotectable game elements using several different techniques:
+Video game copyright cases turn on whether the clone copied "ideas" (tolerated) or "creative" elements (verboten).
+Before looking for similarities between the clone and the original, we need to mentally "filter out" the unprotectable game elements using several different techniques:

 **Idea-Expression Dichotomy**.
 First we filter out the unprotectable "ideas" from the protectable expression.

+- The *idea* of a maze-chase game can't be copyrighted.
+- The *expression* of a chomping gobbler antagonized by colorful ghosts can be protected by copyright.
 - The *idea* of a karate style fighting game can't be copyrighted.
 - The *expression* of E. Honda’s "100 hand slap" can be protected by copyright.
-- The *idea* of a maze-chase game can't be copyrighted.
-- The *expression* of a chomping gobbler antagonized by colorful ghosts can be protected by copyright.

 **Merger Rule**.
-If there is only one way to express a particular idea, then idea and expression "merge", and the policy favoring free ideas drags both idea and expression into the public domain.
-Basic game-play and controls, especially in realistic sports games, are often "merged" with the idea of the game itself and therefore ineligible for copyright protection.
+If there is only one way to express a particular idea, then idea and expression "merge", and neither will be copyrightable.

-**Functional Elements**.
+**Realistic Simulations**.
+The more a game simulates real life, the less copyright protection it will receive.
+The more creative and abstract the game elements, the stronger the copyright protection.

+**Useful Articles**.
 Copyright does not “extend to any idea, procedure, process, system, method of operation...”
 17 USC § 102(b).
-Game mechanics are often unprotectable as functional or "methods of operation."
+Game controls like a trackball are unprotectable as useful articles or "methods of operation."

 **Scènes à Faire**.
-Copyright doesn't protect cliches, stereotypes, stock elements or standard treatments.
+Copyright doesn't protect cliches, stereotypes, stock characters or standard treatments.
 For example, Pac-Man's dots, Street Fighters vitality bar, and zombie-chainsaw-decapitations are all unprotectable *scènes à faire*.
-(It's Frech for "that which must be done").

 The copyright infringement analysis is more an art than a science.
 The line between creative expression and unprotectable ideas is famously elusive.
 As Judge Learned Hand (real name) put it, "Nobody has ever been able to fix that boundary, and nobody ever can." [*Nichols v.
 Universal*](http://scholar.google.com/scholar_case?case=14991934121439658064).